rerun-io/rerun/docs/content/getting-started/quick-start.md

 Rerun is an SDK and engine for visualizing and interacting with multimodal data streams.

-The primary way to get data into the Rerun viewer is to write code in one of the supported languages.
+The primary way to get data into the Rerun Viewer is to write code in one of the supported languages.
 To learn more about installing Rerun and the basics of getting started, choose your language: